alurm/alurm.github.io/resume/alan-urmancheev.typ

 - #link("https://github.com/alurm/42-ping")[Implementation] of the ping *networking utility* (C23).
 - #link("https://github.com/alurm/JSON")[Plugin] for the Acme text editor for viewing JSON (Go).
 - #link("https://github.com/alurm/tsoping")[Telegram bot] that *has been used* to post YouTube channel updates to a group (Bash, NixOS, systemd).
-- #link("https://github.com/alurm/pisciners-faces")[Website] to display photos of students in my campus next to their nicknames (GNU Make, Bash, Go, Nix). *Has been used* to find nicknames of potential students by their photos and to provide feedback about them.
+- #link("https://github.com/alurm/pisciners-faces")[Website] to display photos of students in my campus next to their nicknames (GNU Make, Bash, Go, Nix). *It has been used* to find nicknames of potential students by their photos and to provide feedback about them.
 - #link("https://github.com/alurm/irc")[IRC server] (C++).
 This was a group project *I have lead*.
 - Turing machine #link("https://github.com/alurm/turing-haskell")[interpreter] (Haskell, Nix).